Geraldo Perdomo Player Props: Diamondbacks vs. Rockies

 Geraldo Perdomo At The Plate

-- Perdomo has eight doubles, a triple, five home runs and 17 walks while batting .294.
+- Perdomo is hitting .285 with eight doubles, a triple, five home runs and 17 walks.

-- Perdomo has had at least one RBI in 34.1% of his games this year (14 of 41), with more than one RBI six times (14.6%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Perdomo has picked up an RBI in 33.3% of his games this year, with more than one RBI in 14.3% of his games.
+He has also produced three or more runs in three contests.

-- He has scored a run in 19 games this year, with multiple runs five times.
+- He has scored in 45.2% of his games this season, with two or more runs scored in 11.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.